 Booking.com like it if you use their promotional tools.
 They rank you more highly, and you may get the chance to join their preferred partner program (as mentioned).

-The only caveat being, make sure your prices on other sites are the same.
-Otherwise, you’ll get into trouble with booking.com and other sites.
+The only caveat is, to make sure your prices on other sites are the same.
+Otherwise, you’ll get into trouble with booking.com and other sites as similar websites (especially booking.com and the Expedia group like to have exactly the same prices advertised on a like-for-like basis – see this article on “Price Parity and Ranking“.

 Here’s a snapshot of their promotions tool: